AuthorOfTheSurf/KobraScript/README.md

     end                                                     }

 #### `for` and `while` loops

-For and while loops follow a similar convention to functions: using the `:` and `end` syntax.
+For and while loops look as expected, using the `:` and `end` blocking syntax.

     $ a = 0 -- A test variable for loops.                   var a = 0; // A test variable for loops.